brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 The key difference here
 is that the relay has no spring.
-Once the "pick" coil is energized, the relay will stay in the closed even when the current is removed from the coil.
+Once the "pick" coil is energized, the relay will stay closed even when the current is removed from the coil.
 IBM uses the term "trip" to refer to the opposite direction: once the "trip" coil is energized the relay opens again.
 There is
 no power required to maintain the closed or open state - only to transition.
 This relay type is typically used to manage